dianamariedischer/readme-generator/README.md

 ![Project Usage gif](readme-generator-usage.gif)

 ## Description
-This is a README generator that takes user input through inquirer in the terminal to create a profesional README markdown file.
+This is a README generator that takes user input through inquirer in the terminal to create a professional README markdown file.

 ## Table of Contents
 *[Installation](#installation)